le-emily/Udacity_Movie/README.md

 # xdplethi's Movie Trailer
-To run this program and see a list of xdplethi's favorite movies:
+To run this program and see a list of xdplethi's favorite movies please do the following:

-## Make sure Python is installed
+## Ensure Python is installed

-Open up your terminal and run:
+Open up  terminal and run:

 $ python

-It should return some version of Python 2.7.
-If you are running Python 3.0, you will need to run some sort of virtual environment: http://docs.python-guide.org/en/latest/dev/virtualenvs/
+Make sure it returns some version of Python 2.7.

-If Python is not installed at all, see the documentation here: https://www.python.org
+If Python is not installed at all, please go to this url for installation instructions: https://www.python.org

 ## Clone the Repository

-Once you are sure Python 2.7 is installed correctly execute the following:
+Once Python 2.7 is installed correctly execute the following:

 $ git clone https://git@github.com/xdplethi/Udacity-Movie.git
 $ cd udacity-movie